 - Journal Entries Details (MX_JE_DETAILS)

 In this post we’ll go through the Chart of Accounts report, which is the first report you should run in order to report eAccounting for Mexico.

-The Chart of Accounts Report
+The Chart of Accounts Report: What is this report?

 That is, the chart of accounts is a list of the G/L accounts you have to report to SAT, under the predefined account groups catalog.
 The XML output file of the Chart of Accounts report contains the following details of G/L accounts:

 The header of the XML file shows details about the fiscal year, month, tax number of the company code for which you are generating the chart of accounts, and the version of the legal XML file.

 How to configure the Chart of Accounts Report